 Unlike most San Francisco sourdough recipes I've seen, I use part whole wheat flour.
 It makes the bread more interesting in color, texture, and taste.
+Adding the whole wheat flour also makes the flour more like what I've been told French flour is like.
 This is a very simple bread.
 While it's not in the ingredient list below, the real main ingredient is time - it will take 12 to 15 hours to rise.
 Let's start with the ingredients for two 1.5 lb (680 gram) loaves:

 If you are measuring by weight, which we strongly encourage, weigh the ingredients into your mixing bowl in the order given.
 Stir until well mixed.
 You may knead by hand or machine, as detailed below.